 Construction projects typically require many different contractors and professionals - who ensures that everyone works together to manage safety risks?
 A Principal Designer is a person or company with responsibility for overseeing the pre-construction phase of a project so that health and safety risks are minimized.

-So, what exactly does a Principal Designer do and how does this role impact your commercial insurance
+So, what exactly does a Principal Designer do and how does this role impact your commercial insurance policy

 What is a Principal Designer?

 The role of Principal Designer has a legal definition, set out in the Construction (Design and Management) Regulations 2015 (CDM 2015)

 .
 The CDM rules apply to any project with more than one contractor, requiring these projects to have a Principal Designer and Principal Contractor who are responsible for health and safety, alongside other legally defined duty holder roles.